How Appliances Sell Your Home Faster

 Even if your budget allows for a top-of-the-line luxury kitchen overhaul, that project may not be in the best interest of the home.
 If the neighbourhood or the home itself doesn't warrant a major kitchen renovation investment, consider using the extra funds to update other areas of the house once a more modest kitchen remodel has been completed.
 It might be more worthwhile to have an inspection to see if the house has any other repairs that are higher priority.

-Add A ‘Wow!’
-Factor
+Add a Wow Factor

 If the reno budget allows, consider adding a few specialty items that will make any potential purchasers say 'wow!'
 They might make the difference between a pass and a purchase!